 Once diagnosed, ADHD is usually very treatable.
-As discussed elsewhere on this site, treatment may include medications, Cognitive Behavioral Therapy, and skills training programs that help individuals develop effective strategies to minimize the negative impact of their ADHD symptoms while learning ways to apply their core strengths to attain more comfortable and satisfying life experiences.
+As discussed elsewhere on this site, treatment may include medications, Cognitive Behavioral Therapy, individual coaching, and the group executive skills training program that, individually and/or collectively, help individuals develop effective strategies to minimize the negative impact of their ADHD symptoms while learning ways to better implement these strategies and apply their core strengths to attain more comfortable and satisfying life experiences.

 The diagnostic assessments are conducted by senior clinical staff of the Adult ADHD Treatment and Research Program or by advanced clinicians-in-training who are closely supervised by senior clinical staff.

 If pharmacotherapy through the Penn Adult ADHD Treatment and Research Program is recommended, the initial evaluation report is used to inform a much briefer initial meeting with one of our treating physicians to further sort through the need for medications, any potential contraindications, and working with each person to determine the correct approach for them.

 In some cases, individuals have had past evaluations and/or testing for ADHD.
 We will review past reports and other relevant information on a case-by-case basis to determine if a modified version of our full evaluation will be sufficient and will avoid unnecessary redundancy.